MikeVelazcoMtz/dapr_pubsub_poc/README.md

 dapr run --app-port 8000 --app-id php-subscriber --app-protocol http --dapr-http-port 3500 --resources-path dapr
 ```

+> ℹ️ **VERY IMPORTANT:** `php -S localhost:8000 index.php` won't work because dapr is not able to detect the server from it.
+It should have something to do with the way the PHP built-in webserver works.

 # Endpoints available

 Use the postman collection to test it.